stepchowfun/hashpass/README.md

 Install Hashpass from the Chrome App Store ([link](https://chrome.google.com/webstore/detail/hashpass/gkmegkoiplibopkmieofaaeloldidnko)).
 You will then see the Hashpass button next to your address bar.

+There is also a compatible Android app, courtesy of [Erik Byström](http://blog.slackers.se/).
+It is available on the Google Play Store ([link](https://play.google.com/store/apps/details?id=se.slackers.hashpass)).
+The source is available [here](https://github.com/bysse/hashpass-android).

 ## A quick tour

 Click the Hashpass button and this will pop up: